jameslaydigital/simple-vm/docs/asm.md

 ####Constants

-Constants can be written in decimal, binary, or hexadecimal:
+32-bit constants can be written in decimal, binary, or hexadecimal:

     ; decimal is just a number:
     mov R0 10 ; move decimal 10 to R0